b2network/b2-message-channel/README.md

      * @param from_id The ID of the cross-chain message, used to check if the message has already been processed.
      * @param from_sender The address of the sender on the originating chain, used to verify the sender's legitimacy.
      * @param to_chain_id The ID of the target chain, indicating where the message will be sent.
-     * @param contract_address The address of the target contract that will receive the cross-chain message.
+     * @param to_business_contract The address of the target contract that will receive the cross-chain message.
-     * @param data The input data for the target contract's cross-chain call.
+     * @param to_message The input data for the target contract's cross-chain call.
      * @param signature The signature of the message, used to verify its legitimacy and integrity.
      * @return bool Returns true if the verification succeeds, and false if it fails.
      */
-    function verify(uint256 from_chain_id, uint256 from_id, address from_sender, uint256 to_chain_id, address contract_address, bytes calldata data, bytes calldata signature) external view returns (bool);
+    function verify(uint256 from_chain_id, uint256 from_id, address from_sender, uint256 to_chain_id, address to_business_contract, bytes calldata to_message, bytes calldata signature) external view returns (bool);

     /**
      * Set the weight for message processing